zzzprojects/learn-orm/entity-framework-core-on-ubuntu/pages/documentations/01-overview.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/entity-framework-core-on-ubuntu/images/overview-2.png">

-This will show you how many and which all packages are going to be upgraded.
+This will show you how many packages are going to be upgraded.

 ## Install the .NET Core